ibm-cloud-docs/cloud-infrastructure/getting-started.md

 ## Cloud types
 {: #cloud-types-2}

-There are three different types of clouds available: public, private, and hybrid.
+Three different types of clouds are available: public, private, and hybrid.
 A public cloud includes a shared set of resources that are provisioned to allow access to a company's resources.
 It is hosted in a multi-tenant environment on a virtual server, and it can be accessed from anywhere.

 A private cloud includes resources that are provisioned to allow access to a company's resources.
 It is hosted on dedicated hardware, such as a bare metal server, and either onsite at the company's office (or across offices) or by a cloud provider.
 A private cloud can be accessed from anywhere.